I was sent only to the lost sheep of Israel. Matthew 15:24

 “And I have OTHER sheep that are not of this fold.
 I must bring them also, and they will listen to my voice.
 So there will be one flock, one shepherd.”

 Who are these OTHER sheep?
-During His limited 3 years of ministry, His priority was the Jews but this does not mean that He didn’t come for the Gentiles as well.
+During His limited three years of ministry, His PRIORITY was the Jews but this does not mean that He didn’t come for the other sheep (Gentiles) as well.
+The Jewish Messiah came for the lost sheep of Israel but He also had a universal role as well.

 The mission to reach the Gentiles was entrusted to His apostles as one of His final commandments to them.
-He had trained them among the Jews.
+He had trained them by getting them to preach and teach and heal among the Jews FIRST.
 Now they were ready for a greater mission.

 “Therefore go and make disciples of all nations.”
 Matthew 28:19